 - an agile process model

-for the prediction of material and component failure within the research project CoMModO (Complex Material Modelling Operations).
-Since then the methods are steadily used and refined in various forms.
+for the prediction of material and component failure within the research project CoMModO (Complex Material Modeling Operations).
+Since then the methods have steadily been used, refined, and extended in various forms.

 - Design of Experiments and evaluation of representative load and test cases for modeling the failures